 Comparing the Berkey water filter vs Brita filters is quite a challenge, because they’re both so well-loved by their long-term customers.
 This guide will look closely at the features of both manufacturers’ filtration offerings and give you all the information you need to make your own decision about which is best between the Big Berkey and Brita.

 Table of Contents

 📖 TL;DR Berkey vs. Brita: Which is Better?

 While Brita and Berkey both offer superior products, Brita pitchers are more portable and initially cheaper.
 However Berkey filters remove more contaminants, are much more durable, require less attention, and end up costing less in the long run.

 If you want a quick, cheaper filter, Brita pitchers are your best bet.
-But for most people who want to invest in clean water for the long-term, Berkey is better.
+But for most people who want to invest in clean water for with more contaminant removal capability, Berkey is better.